 3. Connemara Hill Lamb

 What is it?
-This is extra special lamb that boasts a taste, quality and flavour unique to the fresh herbs, heathers and grasses of Connemara.
+This is extra special lamb that boasts a taste, quality and flavor unique to the fresh herbs, heathers and grasses of Connemara.

 What’s the story?
-Raised on the hills of Connemara since the 1800s, the Connemara Black-faced Horned Ewe matures at a slower rate, resulting in meat that is succulent and flavoursome – and definitely one to order off the menu.
-Such is its unique flavour, it’s even been designated with European Protected Geographical Indication (PGI) Status!
+Raised on the hills of Connemara since the 1800s, the Connemara Black-faced Horned Ewe matures at a slower rate, resulting in meat that is succulent and flavorsome – and definitely one to order off the menu.
+Such is its unique flavor, it’s even been designated with European Protected Geographical Indication (PGI) Status!
 So no imitations allowed.

 Where to try it?
 Clifden, the capital of Connemara is a good place to start.
 Try the racks of lamb in the Ardagh Restaurant or Rosleague Manor Hotel.